acantril/learn-cantrill-io-labs/aws-serverless-pet-cuddle-o-tron/02_LABINSTRUCTIONS/STAGE2 - Configure email_reminder_lambda.md

 This function will send an email to an address it's supplied with (by step functions) and it will be FROM the email address we specify.
 Select `REPLACE_ME` and replace with the `PetCuddleOTron Sending Address` which you noted down in `STAGE1`
-Click `Save` to configure the lambda function
+Click `Deploy` to configure the lambda function
-(IF YOU HAVE THE NEW LAMBDA UI, THERE WILL BE A `DEPLOY` BUTTON , CLICK THAT).
 Scroll all the way to the top, and click the `copy` icon next to the lambda function ARN.
 Note this ARN down somewhere same as the `email_reminder_lambda` ARN